ozdemre/SDC-NanoDegree-Project2-Advanced-Lane-Finding/README.md

 undistorted = cv2.undistort(img, mtx, dist, None, mtx)
 ```
 to obtain undistorted test image.
+As camera lens is not causing too much distortion, it is hard to capture it at first look.
+But, it is there!
 ![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.